Our first Wisdom of the Whole International Coaching Conference

-Swami Ravi Rudra Bharati (Rudolph Ballentine, M.D.) will be the featured keynote of our conference.
+Swami Ravi Rudra Bharati (Rudolph Ballentine, M.D.) was the featured keynote of our conference.
 Dr. Ballentine, a celebrated author, is considered one of the pioneers of holistic healing.
 He has also served as a mentor to the founder of Wisdom of the Whole, Dr. Linda Bark.
 Also featured will be two of Dr. Ballentine’s children, Galen and Beck Ballentine, who are accomplished in their own right in integral thought and practice (see their bio’s below).
-We will examine the effect of the wholeness model on the brain by looking at electroencephalograms (EEGs) of people when using different perspectives of the brain and thought, and then when integrating those perspectives.
+We examined the effect of the wholeness model on the brain by looking at electroencephalograms (EEGs) of people when using different perspectives of the brain and thought, and then when integrating those perspectives.

 Schedule of Activities